-As the demands of work, family obligations, and home life continue to dominate our lives, it can be hard to prioritize sleep.
-But now is actually the perfect time to establish a new sleep routine.
-Getting less than the recommended eight hours a night can have a negative effect on your well-being and as we approach winter, any boost to your health is a welcome one.
+As the demands of work, family obligations, and home life continue to dominate our lives, getting your best sleep can feel vastly out of reach.
+And while it might seem like the last thing you could prioritize, this is actually the perfect time to establish a new sleep routine.
+After all, getting less than the recommended eight hours a night can have a negative effect on your well-being.
+And as we approach winter, any boost to your health is a welcome one.
 Whether you want to fall asleep faster or stay asleep longer, a few changes to your daily wind down can help you wake up refreshed and ready for the day ahead.

 Destress Your Bedroom

-Slowing down and taking time away from the chaos of the household can help shed some of the stress of the day.
-Drawing a pre bedtime bath a few nights a week with soothing scents – like sandalwood and vanilla or white tea – help bring a sense of calm before bed.
-Be sure to schedule your soak to allow enough time in the bath as well as the rest of your nighttime routine.
+Slow down and take time away from the chaos of the household to help shed some of the stress of the day.
+Draw a pre bedtime bath a few nights a week with soothing scents.
+Sandalwood and vanilla or white tea are beautiful options to help bring a sense of calm before bed.
+Be sure to schedule your bath to allow enough time for the rest of your nighttime routine.
+Your best sleep might just be a relaxing soak away.

 Do a Digital Detox